Make a date with History

 Total payment is due fourteen (14) days prior to the event.

 No hard liquor (mixed drinks) is allowed.
 Beer and wine must be provided by a licensed caterer.
-Beer and wine may be served only if food is served and must be done in accordance with all applicable laws.
+Alcohol may be served only if food is served and must be done in accordance with all applicable laws.
 Beer and wine may be served only when the Museum is closed.
-An off-duty police officer will be on site during the event.
+An off-duty police officer must be on site during the event.
 The museum director will schedule the officer, but the cost will be assumed by the Client.
 The damage deposit will be forfeited if the policies are not followed.

 All fees are assumed by the client in accordance with stated policy.
 Client’s fees do not include the cost of insurance and an off-duty police officer.